 Finally, remember you can never use a wall tile on the floor as they are lighter and not suitable to be walked on.

-Further reader tips can be found at our guide to planning a bathroom renovation.
+Further reader tips can be found in our guide to planning a bathroom renovation.